mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 And even fewer black women officers.
 So that's when I really started to understand what could we do as an institution, both at the Air Force Academy level, Air Force, and DOD to increase representation in the US Air Force.
-[00:04:40]
+[00:04:39]

 **Michaela:** And then you have also been at other companies like Twitter and other tech companies.
-How was that experience, is it different at the US air force or is that very similar? where you say, well, people are similar or work.
-Cultures are similar, you know, problems are similar.
+How was that experience, is it different at the US air force or is that very similar? where you say, well, people are similar or work cultures are similar, you know, problems are similar.
 [00:04:55]